umd-dslam/sunstorm-xactserver/tools/README.md

 ### Specify EC2 instances

-For every region, Adjust the parameters under `managedNodeGroups` of the EKS yaml file as needed (e.g. `instanceType`, `desiredCapacity`, etc.).
+For every region, adjust the parameters under `managedNodeGroups` of the EKS yaml file as needed (e.g. `instanceType`, `desiredCapacity`, etc.).
 Remember to specify extra instances in the AWS region that holds the global resources.

 The full schema of this config file can be found [here](https://eksctl.io/usage/schema/#managedNodeGroups).